How a Backyard Became My First Teacher of Renewal

 That little gecko became more than just a creature beneath a trampoline, it became a symbol.
 A quiet messenger from nature reminding us of its incredible ability to restore.
 Tail gone but not broken.
 And slowly, tail reborn.

-When we moved to Canada, the rhythms of Zimbabwe didn’t leave me, they echoed inside.
+When we moved to Canada, the rhythms of Zimbabwe stayed with me.
 The sun.
 The soil.
 The hurt.
-And the hope.
+And still, the hope.

-VictoryBlok was born from those echoes.
-From that instinct to protect, to nurture, to renew.
-Our skincare products isn’t just about surface beauty.
-It’s about deeper care, rooted in ancestral wisdom and nature’s quiet resilience.
-Every soap bar, balm, and moisturizer carry whispers of that trampoline, that gecko, and the vast African landscapes that taught me to listen.
+VictoryBlok was born from those echoes — from the instinct to protect, to nurture, to renew.
+Our skincare isn’t about surface beauty; it’s about deeper care, rooted in ancestral wisdom and nature’s quiet resilience.
+Every soap bar, balm, and moisturizer carries whispers of that trampoline, that gecko, and the African landscapes that taught me to listen.

-So, when you hold a VictoryBlok product, you’re not just holding an alternate healthier skincare.
-You’re holding stories, restoration and a little piece of Zimbabwe.
+So when you hold a VictoryBlok product, you’re not just holding a healthier skincare choice; you’re holding stories, restoration, and a small piece of Zimbabwe.

 Luanna 🫶🏻 💕